Q: What are your ages for Taekwondo?

 A: Please see Class Schedule

 for more information/details.
-In addition, we are delighted for you and/or your child to take a trial class or two, if that help you identify if our school is a good fit for you. :)Q: How many classes a week can/should I take?
+In addition, we are delighted for you and/or your child to take a trial class, if that helps you identify if our school is a good fit for you. :)Q: How many classes a week can/should I take?

 A: Our curriculum is designed for you to progress along well at a rate of two classes per week.
 We don't lock you in to a fixed schedule, so you're welcome to attend whichever classes your schedule allows (for your age group), and to modify each week.
 We don't charge more if you attend more than two, nor do we discount if you attend less.
 (Most other schools limit the number/days of classes you can attend.)Q: What is involved in the signup process?

-A: It takes about 30 minutes and includes sign-up paperwork, school rules, and uniform.
-Parents and student children must attend signup together and payment in full for the next month is required at that time.
+A: It takes about 45 minutes and includes sign-up paperwork, school rules, and uniform.
+Parents and student children must attend signup together and payment in full for the first month is required at that time.
 All sign-ups must be scheduled in advance - just give us a call at 860-289-8008

-now.
-If for any reason you can't attend your scheduled sign-up, please just give us a call to let us know and reschedule.Q: How does the payment cycle work?
+.
+If for any reason you can't attend your scheduled sign-up, please give us a quick call to let us know and reschedule.Q: How does the payment cycle work?

 A: It runs monthly from the day you start.
 For example, if your first class is on the 10th of August, your next payment will be due on the 10th of September.
 If you pay by credit card, you will be automatically charged on your payment day.
-If not, we'll send you an invoice by Email about 10 days prior, which you can pay in-person or online using a checking account, Apple Pay, or any credit card.Q: Do I have to pay monthly, or can I pay each week?
+If not, we'll send you an invoice by Email about 10 days prior, which you can pay in-person or online using a debit card, credit card, or checking account.Q: Do I have to pay monthly, or can I pay each week?

 A: Unfortunately, our tuition is only payable on a monthly basis.
 This is because all of our expenses (rent, electricity, natural gas, internet, telephone, etc.) are also billed and paid monthly.
 If finances are tight on a given month, just give us a call and we can delay your payment for that month by a week.Q: Are there any discounts?